MinnPost/legislature-tracker/README.md

 * ```eKey```: Your Google Spreadsheet identifier.
 Be sure to publish your spreadsheet (File -> Publish to the web) to make it available via the Google Spreadsheet API.
 * ```conferenceBill```: This should be ```true``` or ```false``` to enable the handling of conference bills.
 A conference bill is a third bill (other than the primary or companion) that is used often when the two bills are diverging significantly.
 * ```scrollOffset```: This turns on auto scrolling which will scroll the view window to the top of the application after the first click.
 This is helpful if it is embedded in larger content or if there are long categories.
 This will be an integer of pixels to offset where the top; for instance ```15``` equals 15 pixels above the application.
+* ```recentImage```: The name of the image file to use for the recent category.
+Make blank to not have an image for recent.
 * ```imagePath```:  'https://s3.amazonaws.com/data.minnpost/projects/legislature-tracker/images/',
 * ```legImageProxy```: If you want to proxy images from Open States, but in the URL prefix, like ```http://proxy.com/?url=```.
 For instance we [this custom proxy](https://github.com/MinnPost/i-mage-proxerific).
 * ```aggregateURL```: An API JSON feed to get some aggregate bill counts.
 This is specific to MinnPost (MN).